danelahman/lograc-2022/projects/hoare-logics.md

 * Define a deep embedding of Hoare Logic for WHILE + X.

-  - In the first instance, instead of the general (possibly) divergent while loop construct, use a terminating for loop combinator (where you give the lower and upper bounds for the loop index, and the index is incremented implicitly).
+  - In the first instance, instead of the general (possibly) divergent while loop construct `WHILE B DO C`, use a terminating for loop combinator `FOR E1 to E2 do C` (where you give the lower and upper bounds for the loop index, which is then incremented implicitly).

   - Once you have everything working for the terminating variant of WHILE, then an additional challenge is to use the delay monad